Mr-Doyle/FAM_Attention/README.md

 # FAM_Attention
-Factor Analysis-based Multi-head (FAM) Attention
+We propose a novel attention mechanism called Factor Analysis-based Multi-head (FAM) Attention, which combines the theory of explorative factor analysis and word embedding.